htruong/htruong.github.io/hackable.md

 ## My personal gear

-I tend to think that a more popular/widely supported device is often worth much more than a more performant but less widely supported.
-The amount of time you'll have to spend figure stuff out like toolchains and such can be much better spent optimizing the software, given the hardware can meet it.
+As I get older, I tend to choose a more popular/widely supported device over a more performant but less widely supported device when it comes to firmware hacking.
+The amount of time I have to spend figure stuff out like toolchains and such can be much better spent optimizing the software, given the hardware can meet it.

-- I have a lot of **Raspberry Pi Zero W**s: The Pi Zero W is good enough, easy enough, cheap enough, versatile enough for many applications.
+- I have a lot of **Raspberry Pi Zero W**s: It is slow, it might be unreliable, its one USB port is picky, the built-in audio is bad, it has some proprietary blobs, but who cares?
+The Pi Zero W is good enough, easy enough, cheap enough, versatile enough for many applications.
 It enables me to do a lot of things that I would otherwise not bothered to do.
+It is probably my favorite device of all times to hack on.
 - **Arduino Uno** for certain applications, especially considering robotics.
 It is well supported, predictable, easy to transfer, easy to debug.
 I personally have the *Electron Asset tracker* and I haven't seen a board that is so well designed, documented and polished.
 - **Dell Chromebook 13** for personal laptop.
 It runs coreboot without the main ME modules.
 - **Netgear R6100** for my home WiFi router.
 It's fast, cheap and has plenty of RAM and NAND storage.